KeiFy/PeerAssignment2inGetting-CleaningData/README.md

 This README.md contains CodeBook and explains how to use run_analysis.R to obtain the average of each variable for each activity and each subject from Human Activity Recognition Using Smartphones Dataset,variables being the measurements on the mean and standard deviation for each measurement.

-Function can be divided into parts:
+##Function can be divided into parts:
 1. Load the files from Human Activity Recognition Using Smartphones Dataset.
 2. Merge dataset of train and test.
 3. Extract measurements on the mean and standard deviation and names them properly
 4. Calculate average of these measurements and put the results together as a dataset
 5. Export new dataset as "Tidy Data Set.txt"

-Important Notes:
+##Important Notes:

-In order to run the run_analysis.R sucessfully, you need to have these files from the Human Activity Recognition Using Smartphones Dataset in the working directory:
+1.In order to run the run_analysis.R sucessfully, you need to have these files from the Human Activity Recognition Using Smartphones Dataset in the working directory:
 "X_test.txt"
 "X_train.txt"
 "y_test.txt"